 California Revealed seeks to expand CAWs to other regions in the state by offering up to $1,500 in funding on a reimbursement basis to plan and host a local Community Archiving Workshop, using the CAW's Training of Trainers toolkit.
 Collaborating with multiple organizations is strongly encouraged to support regional networks.

 CAWs are ideally an in-person event.
-Please note that due to COVID-19, this particular initiative is on hold.
-We hope to reopen the application for next fiscal year 2021/2022, with an application deadline in October 2021.
+Please note that due to COVID-19, this particular funding initiative is on hold.
+We hope to reopen the application for next fiscal year 2021/2022, with an application deadline in December 2021.

 Contact Pamela Vadakan, Director, California Revealed